 State Senator Wants To Make Daylight Savings Permanent in New York

-Is there even a point setting the clocks back in 2020?
-One New York State Senator wants to make daylight saving time a permanent fixture.
-WROC is reporting that Senator Joseph Griffo, of the 47th District, has introduced a bill that would keep the clocks set at daylight saving time all year round.
+You may remember when a New York State Senator tried to make daylight saving time a permanent fixture.
+WROC is reporting that Senator Joseph Griffo, of the 47th District, introduced a bill in 2020 that would keep the clocks set at daylight saving time all year round.

-Federal law currently prohibits daylight saving time for the entire year. if New York were to do this, they would follow thirteen other states that have already enacted legislation for year-round daylight saving time.
+Federal law currently prohibits daylight saving time for the entire year.
+If New York ever were to do this, they would follow nineteen other states that have already enacted legislation for year-round daylight saving time.
 Some studies say keeping daylight saving hours year-round can help save energy, and reduce crime and accidents.

-If a proposal to end time changes across the state sounds a little familiar, you may remember this story from ealry 2020.
-State Senator James Skoufis, out of Cornwall, wanted to to end daylight savings and move New York to Atlantic Standard Time.
+If a proposal to end time changes across the state sounds a little familiar, you may remember this story from early 2020?
+State Senator James Skoufis, out of Cornwall, wanted to end daylight savings and move New York to Atlantic Standard Time.
 Skoufis referred to the current method as "antiquated" and "nothing short of annoying".